gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--block-migration <BLOCK_MIGRATION>` — Migrates local disks by using block migration.
 Set to `auto` which means nova will detect whether source and destination hosts on shared storage. if they are on shared storage, the live-migration won’t be block migration.
 Otherwise the block migration will be executed.
 Set to `True`, means the request will fail when the source or destination host uses shared storage.
-Set to `False` means the request will fail when the source and destination hosts are not on the shared storage
+Set to `False` means the request will fail when the source and destination hosts are not on the shared storage.

+   **New in version 2.25**

   Possible values: `true`, `false`

-* `--force <FORCE>` — Force a live-migration by not verifying the provided destination host by the scheduler
+* `--force <FORCE>` — Force a live-migration by not verifying the provided destination host by the scheduler.

+   Warning

+   This could result in failures to actually live migrate the instance to the specified host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host without `force=True` set.

+   **New in version 2.30**

+   **Available until version 2.67**

   Possible values: `true`, `false`

 * `--host <HOST>` — The host to which to migrate the server.
-If this parameter is `None`, the scheduler chooses a host
+If this parameter is `None`, the scheduler chooses a host.

+   Warning

+   Prior to microversion 2.30, specifying a host will bypass validation by the scheduler, which could result in failures to actually migrate the instance to the specified host, or over-subscription of the host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host with microversion >= 2.30 and without `force=True` set.